Kiranjith83/SA/SA.md

     - Stop spending money on data center operations.
     - Analyze and attribute expenditure.
     - Use managed services to reduce cost of ownership.

+# AWS Directory services
+## Managed AD (Directory service for Microsoft AD) .
+- AWS resources can connect to on prem AD.
+- Use existing AD credentials can connect to AD.
+- Can manage AWS console access.
+- EC2 instances can have centralized user management.
+- AD domain controller on EC2 instances
+- Deployed in VPC, add DCs for HA.
+- Extend to on prem using AD Trust.
+- Benefits:
+  - Multi AZ deployment
+  - Patch, monitor and recovery
+  - Instance rotation.
+  - Snapshots and restore.
+## Simple AD
+- Standalone managed directory
+- With basic AD Features
+- Small less than 500 users and larger 5000 users.
+- Easier to manage EC2 win or Linux workload that needs LDAP.
+- It doesn't support trusts (Cant join on-prem AD)

+## AD Connector
+- Is a gateway (Proxy for on-premises AD)
+- Can avoid caching information in the cloud.
+- Allow on-premises users to log into AWS using AD.
+- Join EC2 instances to your existing AD Domain.
+- Scale across multiple AD Connectors.

+## Cloud Directory
+- Fully managed service
+- Directory based store for developers
+- Multiple hierarchies with hundreds of mullions of objects.
+- Use cases: Org charts, Course catalogs, device registries.

+## Cognito User Pools.
+- IDP work with Social media.

 # IAM
  - Root account to have MFA to enabled.
  - Root user is responsible for setting up other IAM users.